Who can submit to Nightingale & Sparrow?

 Can I join your team or read for your next issue?

-Nightingale & Sparrow is not currently looking for editors or readers, but this may change in the near future as we’re growing at an incredible rate–keep an eye on our website and social media!
+Nightingale & Sparrow is not currently looking for editors, readers, or other staff members, but this may change in the near future as we grow–keep an eye on our website and social media!

 Which came first, the poem or the title?